-Generate a report to share a well-formatted, multipage representation of your data.
+Generate a report to share a formatted, multipage representation of data.
 A report can contain a tabular list of attributes, summary information, or both.

 For example, a report could list all the manholes in a sewer network, summarize the sales figures for a chain of stores, or list all the parcels in a neighborhood and provide statistics on property values and tax revenue.
 Reports are often designed to be generated on a regular basis—such as monthly or quarterly.
 Reports are used for a variety of decision-making purposes, such as identifying and reacting to trends over time.

-The final report is generated when you export it as a PDF file.
-You can share the reports in a project when you share a project package or a report file.
+The final report is generated when you export it as a PDF.
+You can share the reports in a project when you share a project package or you can generate a report file or a report template.
 Reports, like other project items, are listed in the Catalog pane and Catalog view in a dedicated category.

-Reports are divided into sections.
-Each section identifies a particular area of the report and helps provide structure.
-Common report sections include Report Header, Report Footer, Page Header, and Page Footer.
+Reports are divided into sections and subsections.
+When created, a report has a single report section containing subsections.
+Each subsection identifies a particular area of the report section and helps provide structure.
+You can add multiple report sections to a report; when this is done, each report section is called a subreport.
+Common report subsections include Report Header, Report Footer, Page Header, and Page Footer.
 If optional grouping is defined, Group Header and Group Footer are also included for each grouping level.
-Sections control the display of information by formatting the fields used and adding queries or statistics.
+Subsections control the display of information by formatting the fields used and adding queries or statistics.

-The Report Header section typically includes the report title, and the Page Footer section includes dates or page numbers.
-You can also add sections after you create a report.
+The Report Header subsection typically includes the report title, and the Page Footer subsection includes dates or page numbers.
+You can also add additional groups after you create a report.

-Sections contain elements for text and images.
+Subsections contain elements for text and images.
 They can be either dynamic or static and have configurable properties including font, size, and background color.
-Only the selected element or section can be edited.
+You can only edit the selected element or subsection.

 Terminology list for reports